Most companies leverage blog content on their website to build topical authority.

 Step 1: Conduct a Thorough Review of Blog Content Performance

-To save time, you can use an SEO platform to monitor relevant sections of your site. seoClarity, for example, allows you tag any section or collection of URLs and access performance metrics for those pages.
+To speed up the process, use an SEO platform to monitor relevant sections of your site. seoClarity, for example, allows you tag any section or collection of URLs and access performance metrics for those pages.

 (Page Tags dashboard in seoClarity)